Vishelbachen/Ceyona/ARCHITECTURE.md

 - app/tools/tool_router.py
 - app/memory/

+These modules are part of the future scalable architecture.

 ---

-# 🔒 RULES
+# 🔒 ARCHITECTURAL RULES

 ## 1. File creation rule
-A new file is created only if:
+A new module is created only if:
-- existing module cannot be extended safely
+- existing module cannot be extended without violating responsibility boundaries

-## 2. Responsibility rule
+## 2. Single Responsibility Principle
-Each file must have a single responsibility
+Each module must have exactly one responsibility:
+- no mixing of routing, execution, and transport layers

 ## 3. Deletion rule
-Unused files must be removed
+Unused or unreferenced files must be removed to prevent architectural drift

-## 4. Scale rule
+## 4. Scale rule (MVP constraint)
-Maximum active files in MVP stage: 7
+Maximum active modules in MVP stage: 7

 ---